stackbit/unibit/README.md

 # Unibit

-Unibit is a static site generator that can be be imported into [Stackbit](https://www.stackbit.com) and seamlessly converted into other static site generators and headless CMS.
+Unibit is a superset of existing static site generators, if you build a theme according to the [Unibit spec](https://docs.stackbit.com/unibit/) then [Stackbit](https://www.stackbit.com) will be able to convert (transpile) it into a host of target SSGs.

 The following conversions are currently supported by Stackbit:
 * **Static Site Generators**: Jekyll, Hugo, Gatsby